COVID-19 Policies

 What to Do If You Were Exposed to COVID-19

-As of August 11, 2022, Centers for Disease Control and Prevention no longer recommends quarantine for people who have been exposed to COVID-19, regardless of vaccination status.
-However, CDC recommends that people who have been exposed still take precautions to protect others, such as masking around others for 10 days and getting tested five days after exposure.
+As of August 11, 2022, Centers for Disease Control and Prevention (CDC) no longer recommends quarantine for people who have been exposed to COVID-19, regardless of vaccination status.

 What to Do If You Test Positive for COVID-19

-From all of us at CU Medicine, we thank you for the trust you place in us for your healthcare and we send well wishes to all in our community.
+From all of us at CU Medicine, we thank you for the trust you place in us for your healthcare.